 Tropes featured in these three versions, and common to others:

-- Casting Gag/Remake Cameo: In the 1998 mini-series, Gregory Peck played Father Mapple.
+- Casting Gag: In the 1998 mini-series, Gregory Peck played Father Mapple.

 - Composite Character: In the 1956 and 2011 versions, Fedallah's part is filled early on by Elijah.

-- Compressed Adaptation: The even-numbered chapters (the "whaling encyclopedia") is usually omitted.
+- Compressed Adaptation: The even-numbered chapters (the "whaling encyclopedia") are usually omitted.